MTA Regional Bus Operations: Merger

 The current system came into being in the mid-2000s following the MTA's assumption, through its subsidiary MTA Bus Company (MTABC), of services previously operated by private carriers under operating authority agreements administered by the New York City Department of Transportation, the successor to the New York City Bureau of Franchises.
 MTABC operates service pursuant to an agreement with the City of New York under which all expenses of MTABC, less operating revenues, are reimbursed.
 This brought almost all bus transportation in New York City under its control.

 After the bus mergers were completed in 2006, the MTA then moved to streamline its operations through consolidation of management function.
 To that effect, RBO was officially created in May 2008, with the president of what was then MTA New York City Transit's Department of Buses, Joseph J. Smith, named to lead the consolidated bus operations.
 MTA Regional Bus also included the MTA Long Island Bus division until December 2011, when its services were transferred to the private operator Veolia Transport.

 In 2008, the bus operations of MTA Bus Company and New York City Transit (as well as the now former Long Island Bus division) were merged into a new regional operation, MTA Regional Bus Operations.
-The MTA Bus brand continues to be used.
-This brand, and the New York City Bus brand, was removed from buses delivered from 2016 on, and the blue-stripe livery was replaced with a new blue-and-yellow livery.
+The MTA Bus and New York City Bus brands continue to be used.
+Both were removed from buses delivered from 2016 on, showcasing only the MTA logo, and the blue-stripe livery was replaced with a new blue-and-yellow livery.
+A few years later, the MTA Bus and New York City Bus brands were put once again, and buses that did not have them got them back.
 The first order with the new livery, 75 articulated buses for MTA Bus, were delivered in spring and summer 2016.

-Until December 31, 2011, MTA Regional Bus Operations also operated Nassau County's bus and paratransit service, formerly known as Long Island Bus.
+Until December 31, 2011, MTA Regional Bus Operations also operated Nassau County's bus and paratransit service (Able-Ride), formerly known as Long Island Bus.
 This service was operated by the MTA under an agreement with Nassau County, who owned its facilities and equipment.
 In 2011, the MTA asked Nassau County to provide more funding for Long Island Bus than they were at the time.
 The county refused to provide additional funding, and the MTA voted to end operation of the system at the end of 2011.
-The county then decided to hire Veolia Transport, (now Transdev) a private transportation company, to operate the system in place of the MTA beginning in 2012.
-The system was then rebranded "Nassau Inter-County Express".
+The county then decided to hire Veolia Transport (now Transdev), a private transportation company, to operate the system in place of the MTA beginning in 2012.
+The system was then rebranded "Nassau Inter-County Express" on January 1, 2012.